-15. Notices
+12. Notices

-All notices regarding the Notes shall be valid if published in the Financial Times or another English language daily newspaper of general circulation in Ireland approved by the Trustee and (so long as the relevant Notes are admitted to trading on, and listed on the official list of, the Irish Stock Exchange), any notice shall also be published in accordance with any relevant listing rules.
-The Issuer and the Bank (when the Notes benefit from the Guarantee) shall also ensure that notices are duly published in a manner which complies with the rules and regulations of any other stock exchange (or any other relevant authority) on which the Notes are for the time being listed.
+All notices regarding the Notes shall be valid if published in the Financial Times or another English language daily newspaper of general circulation in Ireland and (so long as the relevant Notes are admitted to trading on, and listed on the official list of, the Irish Stock Exchange), any notice shall also be published in accordance with any relevant listing rules.
+The Issuer shall also ensure that notices are duly published in a manner which complies with the rules and regulations of any other stock exchange (or any other relevant authority) on which the Notes are for the time being listed, including publication on the website of the relevant stock exchange or relevant authority if required by those rules.
 Any such notice will be deemed to have been given on the date of the first publication in all the relevant newspapers.